-Structural section, terms and conventional abbreviations, and symbols used by structural fabricators and erectors are studied.
-Knowledge is gained in the use of A.I.S.C.
+Structural section, terms, and conventional abbreviations and symbols used by structural fabricators and erectors are studied.
+Knowledge is gained in the use of the A.I.S.C.
 Handbook.
-Problems are studied that involve structural designing and drawing of beams, columns, connections, trusses, and bracing.
-One hour lecture and four hours laboratory per week.
+Problems are studied that involve structural designing and drawing of beams, columns, connections, trusses, and bracing (steel, concrete, and wood).
+Students will utilize 2D or 3D software.
+Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
-(Prerequisites: DDT 1114 Fundamentals of Drafting and DDT 1313 Principles of CAD)
+(Prerequisite: DDT 1163 Engineering Graphics and DDT 1313 Computer Aided Design I)